 At AT Health we use a variety of techniques, with dry needling being one of our most popular.
 Unlike medical needles which may have a medication within it, our needles are “dry” and are used to penetrate the skin into certain musculature with the aim to release the deep lying tissues that are more difficult for a manual therapist to treat.

-At AT Health our intent is to use dry needling to work on the neuromuscular system helping to reduce pain, muscular tension and in turn increase the patients range of movement so that they can get back to doing the activities they enjoy doing most.
+At At Health our intent is to use dry needling to work on the neuromuscular system helping to reduce pain and muscular tension so that our patients can get back to doing the activities they love doing.